-These gorgeous flowers, crafted by world-class renowned artist, Dale Chihuly, weigh in at over 40,000 pounds!
-The masterpiece is called the “Fiori di Como” and is one of Chihuly’s most recognized pieces of art.
-I’m sure that is due to the fact that 15-20,000 people come to the hotel’s lobby just to view the masterpiece.
-The pieces are supported by a 10,000-pound steel armature to ensure that the pieces stay intact.
+These gorgeous flowers, crafted by renowned artist Dale Chihuly, weigh over 40,000 pounds!
+The masterpiece is called the “Fiori di Como” and is one of Chihuly’s most recognized art pieces.
+I’m sure that is because 15-20,000 people come to the hotel’s lobby to view the masterpiece.
+A 10,000-pound steel armature supports the pieces to ensure that the pieces stay intact.

 48. Have Lunch with Harleys

-Harley lovers will be in heaven at the Harley Davidson Cafe located right on the Las Vegas Strip.
+Harley lovers will be in heaven at the Harley Davidson Cafe on the Las Vegas Strip.

 The 28-foot Harley coming out of the front of the building gets your attention immediately, but if that’s not enough, head inside and enjoy some great food in a Harley atmosphere.

 49. Take a Free Pull on a Slot Machine